Also known as: Fasting lipid profile (total cholesterol, HDL cholesterol, triglycerides, and LDL cholesterol).

 Why is this test performed?
 To assess the risk for the development of coronary artery disease, the leading cause of death among people with diabetes in the U.S. It is also used to diagnose dyslipidemia, a condition characterized by the high triglyceride and cholesterol levels that can be caused by diabetes, particularly poorly controlled diabetes.

 How frequently should this test be performed?
-The ADA recommends that the fasting lipid panel be performed annually for most diabetes patients.
+The ADA recommends that a fasting lipid panel be performed at diabetes diagnosis, at an initial medical evaluation and/or at age 40 years, and periodically thereafter.
 If you are working with your physician to control lipid levels through medication or diet, testing may be done more frequently.
 However, the American Association of Clinical Endocrinologists/American College of Endocrinology (AACE/ACE) recommend that a fasting lipid profile be obtained during an initial assessment, each follow-up assessment, and annually as part of the cardiac-cerebrovascular-peripheral vascular module.

 What is the "normal" range for results?
 Cholesterol levels vary by medical history, gender, age, ethnicity, and geographic region, but the National Cholesterol Education Program recommends an average target total cholesterol of under 200 mg/dl and triglyceride values of approximately 150 mg/dl or less.